 2. Scope of Services.

 2.1 Authorized Services.
-During the Term, Atlantic agrees to provide to Customer, and Customer agrees to accept from Atlantic, the Services specified in a Subscription Agreement Addendum (SAA) attached below, subject to the terms and conditions set forth herein.
+During the Term, Atlantic agrees to provide to Customer, and Customer agrees to accept from Atlantic, the Services specified in a Subscription Agreement Addendum (SAA), subject to the terms and conditions set forth herein.

 2.2 Atlantic's Obligations.
 During the Term, Atlantic shall: